bids-standard/bep001/Proposal_RepetitionTime.md

 **Justification**: `RepetitionTime` is currently defined very specifically as relating to functional imaging data.
 However there are structural scans that collect multiple volumes during an acquisition.
-Here we adjust the definition of `RepetitionTime` in section 8.3.3 and add `RepetitionTimeExcitation` and `RepetitionTimeInversion` as two additional terms for structural acquisitions that include multiple contrasts.
+Here we adjust the definition of `RepetitionTime` in section 8.3.3 and add `RepetitionTimeExcitation` and `RepetitionTimePreparation` as two additional terms for structural acquisitions that include multiple contrasts.

 What follows is the text from the current BIDS specification along with the suggested additions.
 Additions and replacements are rendered twice: in easy to read markdown and in "code diff" format to make it easy to see the proposed changes.